miaccbelli/American-Express-Default-Prediction/README.md

 # American Express Default Prediction

 ### ABOUT THIS PROJECT
 #### This project was based on an old Kaggle competition.
 My professor for a university course called 'INTERMEDIATE BUSINESS APPLICATIONS OF ANALYTICS' let us choose any competition that required machine learning to demonstrate our knowledge of logistic regression, linear regression, KNN, and SVM models.
-My partner and I choose the American Express Default Prediction which would use a logistic regression for the predictive model.
+My partner and I chose the American Express Default Prediction which would use a logistic regression for the predictive model.

 ### THE GOAL
 #### To predict the percent of American Express customers who would fulfill their payments and the percent of customers who would NOT (becoming subject to a default event).
 Y = target (0 = paid, 1 = default event).